TimAvans/NaCo_NicheConstruction/README.md

-# Experiment 2: Role of cooperation under resource constraints
+# Experiment 2: Role of structure building

 This repository contains the code and configuration for Experiment 2 in the *Niche Construction Simulation* project.